-The President and the Board of Trustees delegate primary responsibility for the fundraising operations of the College Development Office, under the leadership of the Vice President for Development.
+The President and the Board of Trustees delegate primary responsibility for the fundraising operations of the College to the College Development Office, under the leadership of the Vice President for Development.
 The Vice President for Development oversees all fundraising operations at the College and ensures that all departments engaged in fundraising are acting in accordance with institutional policies and guidelines and in furtherance of these Principles of Gift Acceptance.
 All College-based projects, programs, or initiatives that include fundraising solicitations of any organization or individuals must be approved by the Vice President for Development.

 The President and Board of Trustees delegate primary responsibility for the review and acceptance of gifts and for assuring compliance with the requirements of this Policy to the Vice President for Development and the Gift Review Committee as set forth herein.

 The following types of gift shall be subject to review by, and require the approval of, the Gift Review Committee: